 Documentation is effective when it enables members of a patient/client's health care team to have access to the information needed to deliver optimal patient/client care (for both present and future needs).
 Regardless of the practice setting (ICU, home care, emergency, outpatient clinic, primary care, operating room (OR), diagnostics, research), the principles of PHR documentation are the same.
-The CRTO acknowledges the difficulties often associated with documenting in areas such as the OR, emergency and home care.
-However, we encourage all CRTO Members to work with their employer in order to find solutions to these challenges.
+The CRTO acknowledge the difficulties often associated with documenting in areas such as the OR, emergency, home care and patient transport.
+However, we encourage all CRTO Members to work with their employer to find solutions to these challenges.